AdoshiMatamoto/adrianmatei.com/_posts/2019-09-06-awesome-volleyball-basics-video-compilation.md

 3. Shuffle Step - Keep Head Level
 4. Platform Management

+First blog post on my personal website, y not be about something I love?

 ## **Set / Setting the ball**
 The tactical skill in which a ball is directed to a point where a player can spike it into the opponent’s court.